CSRG-Group/dcs-notes.github.io/_CS139/PHP.md

 }
 ```

-## global
+## Global
-global scoped variables can be included in functions with global
+Global scoped variables can be included in functions with global

 SHOULD BE AVOIDED